cinepullit/li3_swifter/README.md

         'body' => 'This is the content body'
     ));

-Send a quick e-mail using `mail` template:
+Send a quick e-mail using a `mail` template:

     use li3_swifter\extensions\Swifter;